 Apart from providing basic nutrients and energy, white rice has no real benefit to health.

-- help protect heart health
+- helping to protect heart health

-- aid digestive processes
+- aiding digestive processes

 - buckwheat groats